basp/linie/src/Genie/README.md

 From a client perspective you will be dealing with the `Operations` class instead for the most part.
 By virtue of method type inf

 ## credits
-Greatly inspired by [HelloKitty/Generic.Math](https://github.com/HelloKitty/Generic.Math) which in turn builds on John Skeet's `MiscUtil` library for the expression compilation helpers.
+* Greatly inspired by [HelloKitty/Generic.Math](https://github.com/HelloKitty/Generic.Math) which in turn builds on John Skeet's `MiscUtil` library for the expression compilation helpers.
+* `EFloat` implementation is mostly taken straight from PBRT and translated to .NET C# code.